 (a) A certain tool was adopted in the analysis of the business environment at PAL.
 Identify FIVE steps involved in this process.

-- (b) Summarise TWO initiatives that PAL leadership implemented to ensure low employee turnover.
-(2 marks) - (c) PAL has adopted a number of strategies in order to position itself as a dominant industrial player in the Eastern African region.

-Examine FOUR such strategies.

-- (d) Evaluate FIVE features of the organisational structure that the strategic plan sub-committee recommended for adoption by PAL.
-(10 marks) - (e) PAL's Chief Executive Officer commissioned its 2024-2028 strategic plan.

-Discuss FIVE benefits that PAL might derive from the formulated strategic plan.

-(a) Highlight FIVE characteristics of a vision statement.

-- (b) (i) Differentiate between "emergent strategy" and "intended strategy". - (4 marks)

-(ii) Evaluate THREE principles of emergent strategies in a business.

-(a) Explain FOUR types of corporate strategies that might be adopted by an organisation.

-(b) Summarise FIVE reasons why managers do not delegate.

-(c) Examine THREE impacts of Hofstede's cultural dimension theory in organisations.

-(6 marks) (Total: 15 marks)

-(a) Analyse FOUR factors that might be considered in environmental scanning.

-(b) Explain FIVE benefits of a diversification strategy to a company.

-(c) Describe Kurt Lewin's change management model.

-(a) Parenting Fit Matrix is composed of two dimensions: Positive contributions that the parent can make and the negative effects the parent can make.

-In reference to the above statement, explain FIVE different positions created from a combination of the two dimensions.
-(5 marks)
+(10 marks) (b) Summarise TWO initiatives that PAL leadership implemented to ensure low employee turnover.
+(2 marks) (c) PAL has adopted a number of strategies in order to position itself as a dominant industrial pla Eastern African region. yer in the Examine FOUR such strategies.
+(8 marks) (d) Evaluate FIVE features of the organisational structure that the strategic plan sub-committee record for adoption by PAL. ommended (10 marks) (e) PAL's Chief Executive Officer commissioned its 2024-2028 strategic plan.
+(10 marks) 40 marks) QUEST (a) TION TWO Highlight FIVE characteristics of a vision statement.
+(5 marks) (b) (i) Differentiate between "emergent strategy" and "intended strategy".
+(4 marks) (ii) Evaluate THREE principles of emergent strategies in a business.
+(Total: 2) (6 marks) 15 marks) QUES (a) TION THREE Explain FOUR types of corporate strategies that might be adopted by an organisation.
+(4 marks) (b) Summarise FIVE reasons why managers do not delegate.
+(5 marks) (c) Examine THREE impacts of Hofstede's cultural dimension theory in organisations.
+(Total: 1) (6 marks) 15 marks) QUEST (a) TION FOUR Analyse FOUR factors that might be considered in environmental scanning.
+(4 marks) (b) Explain FIVE benefits of a diversification strategy to a company.
+(5 marks) (c) Describe Kurt Lewin's change management model.
+(Total: (6 marks) 15 marks) QUEST (a) TION FIVE Parenting Fit Matrix is composed of two dimensions: Positive contributions that the parent can ma negative effects the parent can make. ke and the In reference to the above statement, explain FIVE different positions created from a combination dimensions. of the two (5 marks)

 (b) Analyse FIVE techniques of strategic control in an organisation.
+(10 marks) (Total: 15 marks)